QuentinRa/blog.quentinra.dev/operating-systems/networking/protocols/smb.md

 [![blue](../../../cybersecurity/_badges/thm-p/blue.svg)](https://tryhackme.com/room/blue)

 A vulnerability in the SMB protocol allowing Remote Code Execution (RCE).
-It was discovered by the NSA and stolen by hackers,
+It was discovered by the NSA and stolen by hackers.

+* You can try a [brute force](/cybersecurity/red-team/s2.discovery/techniques/network/auth.md) attack
 </div></div>

 <hr class="sep-both">